-How’s the weather in London in May?
+What’s the weather like in London in May?
 And is May a good time to visit the UK’s capital city?
-It’s springtime in London but will you need to pack raincoats, woolly jumpers or summer linens?
-Here’s a local’s guide to everything you need to know about May London weather plus events and seasonal things to do.
+It’s springtime in London but should you pack raincoats, woolly jumpers or summer linens?
+Here’s an insider’s guide to May in London from seasonal things to do, great traditional events, plus what to pack for your visit.

 This post contains affiliate links, this means that I may receive a commission – at no cost to you – if you click a link and make a purchase.